hsun-code/hsun-code.github.io/_posts/2025-03-17-jdk-frequently-used-commands.md

 **Prerequisites**: `--with-jmh=` must be specified during the JDK build.

-Similarly, there are two ways to evaluate jmh case, using `make test` and running `java -jar` binary directly.
+Similarly, there are two ways to evaluate jmh case, using `make test` and running `java -jar` directly.

 ```bash
 # 1